xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <h3><a name="MT1009"/>MT1009 Could not copy the assembly '*' to '*': *</h3>

+This is a known issue in certain versions of Xamarin.iOS.

+If this occurs to you, try the following workaround:

+    sudo chmod 0644 /Library/Frameworks/Xamarin.iOS.framework/Versions/Current/lib/mono/*/*.mdb

+However, since this issue has been resolved in the latest version of Xamarin.iOS, please file a new bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with your full version information and build log output.

 <h3><a name="MT1010"/>MT1010 Could not load the assembly '*': *</h3>